oestrich/kalevala/README.md

 ### The World

-The world in Kalevala consists of `Kalevala.Zone`s and `Kalevala.Room`s.
+The world in Kalevala consists of `Kalevala.World.Zone`s and `Kalevala.World.Room`s.
 A zone contains many rooms, and rooms are the basic block of traversing the world.
 Rooms also act as the primary point of work (processing events) as all events will go through the room that characters are in.

 The example game boots the world from flat files, but world data can come from any source as long as the structures can be created.
 For instance, you might load a simple zone struct with a database ID and hydrate the zone after the process started.